 — And many others

 As a worker, you should understand that many occupational diseases or illnesses occur over a period of time, which can make them difficult to identify.
 For example, a worker may believe he or she is suffering from a persistent cold or cough when in fact a work-related lung disease may be the real culprit.
 It is the employer’s responsibility to provide a reasonably safe environment in which to work, which means that you may be compensated if you do contract a work-related illness.

 Unfortunately, proving an occupational disease may be difficult in some cases, resulting in claim denial.
 This is when you need an experienced workers’ compensation attorney working on your behalf.
 The guidance such an attorney offers will enable you to gather all of the necessary documentation to prove your case while also ensuring your rights are protected.
-Further, a New Jersey workers’ compensation attorney can also assist you with applying for Social Security or disability insurance if your illness continues for longer than 12 months.
+Further, a New Jersey workers’ compensation attorney can also assist you with applying for Workers Compensation or disability insurance if your illness continues for longer than 12 months.
 Continue exploring our website to learn more about your workers’ compensation rights and what to do about claim denial.